 TICKET POLICIES: Visit the Capitol Center ticket policies page for a complete listing.
 Ticketholders will be contacted with additional instructions regarding their specific events.
 Our Box Office is open via phone (603-225-1111) and email (firstname.lastname@example.org) from 12pm- 6pm Monday through Friday.
 Walk-in box office service is now available at our primary box office in the Bank of NH Stage venue at 16 South Main Street in Concord, NH.

-WHAT ABOUT REFUNDS?: Our general policy is “no refunds/no exchanges” unless the show is cancelled or rescheduled.
-We understand if you can’t attend because you have symptoms of COVID, can’t wear a mask for an extended period of time, or if you simply disagree with our COVID policies.
-In those cases you may receive a credit towards a future performance or a refund with some restrictions:
+WHAT ABOUT REFUNDS?: Generally we do not offer refunds unless a show is cancelled or rescheduled.
+If you can’t attend because you have symptoms of COVID you may receive a credit towards a future performance as detailed below:

 - Within 7 days of the performance patrons may receive a credit towards a future performance if they are experiencing symptoms of COVID or have receive a positive test result.